namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 11/21/23
+- Going back to 2129 - will have to do some research into security vulnerabilities with using Markdown and HTML

 ### 11/20/23
-- Working on the merge engine bug now - 2164 should have PR up in a sec
+- Worked on bugs in the morning
-- Will start working on the UI for 2126 and hope to finish that today
+- Then working on the frontend for 2126

 ### 11/17/23
 - Worked on bugs all day